BrookeBlack/week-3-lab-1-may-2024/README.md

 ## Bonus and Extension

 * BONUS: Change the content of this page  to something you like (super cars, knitting, Donkey Kong).
-Add one or two more pages (they may be called GALLERY and ABOUT) and style them with CSS.
-(You might want to move the NAV element to the top.)
+Add one or two more pages (they may be called GALLERY and ABOUT) and style them with CSS. (.You might want to move the NAV element to the top.)

 * EXTENSION: Explore the concept of a CSS gradient.
 Create a few different gradients on your page.
 Try combining an alpha channel with a background image.